uewquewqueqwue/uew-UsefulGitHub/README.md

   - [Termux-api](https://github.com/termux/termux-api) - Android API for using the command line and scripts or programs
   - [Termux-stylingъ]https://github.com/termux/termux-styling ) (Kotlin) - An additional application for customizing fonts, terminal and color scheme
   - [Termux-tasker](https://github.com/termux/termux-tasker) - An additional application for integration with Tasker
-  - [Termux-packages](https://github.com/termux/termux-packages) (Shell) - System assembly and primary package set for Thermex
+  - [Termux-packages](https://github.com/termux/termux-packages) (Shell) - System assembly and primary package set for Termux
+- [SysMonTask](https://github.com/KrispyCamel4u/SysMonTask) is a system monitor for GNU/Linux, which looks exactly like the Windows Task Manager and has the same functionality.